What ARE Executive Functions?

 Working around what’s not working

 For years, most of what we knew about the brain came from studying brain damage, most commonly the result of accidents or strokes.
-We didn’t have the technology to peak into the brain of a living, breathing, human being, but we could put two and two together when functional abilities changed due to something we could date and see.
+We didn’t have the technology to peek into the brain of a living, breathing, human being, but we could put two and two together when functional abilities changed due to something we could date and see.

 For example: Your CPA is your childhood friend Jimmy.
 Slightly over a year ago he barely survived a terrible accident, hitting his head so hard it produced damage to his forehead, still visible today.